victormbogu1/On-Premises-AD-Setup/README.md

 [![Screenshot-2024-07-10-160530.png](https://i.postimg.cc/WzfgXGjq/Screenshot-2024-07-10-160530.png)](https://postimg.cc/wRL1Bs19)

-The account and an active directory Services account are well configureed and integrated so now let's test few things what we have done so far and does it really work so what I want you to do is to go to the DC domain and create a new user to see if it will sync to Azure and microsoft admin centre
+The account and Active Directory Services are well configured and integrated.
+Now, let's test what I have done so far to ensure it works correctly.
+I'll go to the DC domain and create a new user to see if it will sync to Azure and the Microsoft Admin Center

 [![Screenshot-2024-07-11-175554.png](https://i.postimg.cc/X75L3qV9/Screenshot-2024-07-11-175554.png)](https://postimg.cc/TpRgJR5P)

 [![Screenshot-2024-07-11-175847.png](https://i.postimg.cc/0ydCM4KQ/Screenshot-2024-07-11-175847.png)](https://postimg.cc/NKFXZp4q)

-Right now the user aaada might start showing up after 30 minutes inside the cloud from the Ad connect what this sync is doing after 30 minutes it's going to go out and see any changes in AC directory and it's going to move them to our cloud and so once you log into your microsoft admin centre portal office.com and you click on admin you see that as the ad last sync was done here 6 minutes ago so everything looks good and this shows your synchronization status in the company
+Right now, the user "aaada" might start appearing in the cloud after 30 minutes through AD Connect.
+During this synchronization period, AD Connect checks for any changes in the Active Directory and transfers them to the cloud.
+Once you log into your Microsoft Admin Center portal and click on "Admin," you'll see that the last AD sync was completed 6 minutes ago.
+This indicates that everything is working correctly, and it shows the synchronization status within the company

 [![Screenshot-2024-07-11-180240.png](https://i.postimg.cc/Wb0GCynn/Screenshot-2024-07-11-180240.png)](https://postimg.cc/0b2KJchM)

-but if you go to active users we don't see the new user called aaada because it takes about 30 minutes for Ad connect to sync to cloud
+But if you navigate to "Active Users," you won't see the new user called "aaada" immediately because it takes approximately 30 minutes for AD Connect to sync the user to the cloud

 [![Screenshot-2024-07-11-180409.png](https://i.postimg.cc/tTHySYCD/Screenshot-2024-07-11-180409.png)](https://postimg.cc/kVwkDMSt)

-To make this process faster I use Powershell to configure the process and import the sync module from the microsoft coummunity. the link will be display on here
+To expedite the sync process, I use PowerShell to configure it and import the sync module from the Microsoft community.
+The link will be displayed here

 [![Screenshot-2024-07-11-181119.png](https://i.postimg.cc/RhkTK5T3/Screenshot-2024-07-11-181119.png)](https://postimg.cc/vxv9wKkM)

-now few seconds you can verify that the new user called aaada has been snychronise in both azure and microsoft admin center
+Now, within a few seconds, you can verify that the new user called "aaada" has been synchronized in both Azure and the Microsoft Admin Center

 [![Screenshot-2024-07-11-181658.png](https://i.postimg.cc/mgGvW0G2/Screenshot-2024-07-11-181658.png)](https://postimg.cc/TpC7rNwZ)

-In Azure Portal
+Same in Azure Portal

 [![Screenshot-2024-07-11-181755.png](https://i.postimg.cc/HLYFVXxq/Screenshot-2024-07-11-181755.png)](https://postimg.cc/75RKRCS9)

+One more tip incase your Password Hash Synchronization is skipped or not connected with Microsoft Entra ID.
+As a result passwords will not be synchronized with Microsoft Entra ID.

+Recommended action
+Restart Microsoft Entra Sync Services:
+Please note that any synchronization operations that are currently running will be interrupted.
+You can choose to perform below steps when no synchronization operation is in progress.
+1. Click Start, click Run, type Services.msc, and then click OK.
+2. Locate Microsoft Entra Sync, right-click it, and then click Restart.